CarlosCapili/Data_Analysis_Portfolio/README.md

 # SQL-Portfolio
-**I have a genuine interest in analyzing data and I am always wanting to learn more**.
+**I have a genuine interest in analyzing data.
+I know I am not an expert but since I have an interest in data analysis, I am ready to learn as much as I can**.
 With that being said, this repository contains SQL queries on various datasets in a Postgres database.
 I use pgAdmin4 as my Postgres GUI and Git by running commands on PowerShell to upload my queries to GitHub.

 When performing an analysis for a given dataset I follow the **OSEMN** methodology.
 Below I explain how I go about this methodology.